chiraaag004/fabric-fyp/README.md

 1. Go to the **Green Box**.
 2. Enter `CASE_777`.
 3. Click **Trace**.
-      * *Result:* A visual timeline appears, showing the creation timestamp and the exact moment custody was transferred.
+      * *Result:* A visual timeline appears, showing the creation timestamp, the evidence addition, and the exact moment custody was transferred.

 -----